fidelix-project/fidelix/doc/advanced/cross-compiling/README.md

 Cross Compiling
 ===============

-Fidelix is capable of both being cross compiled and cross compiling itself.
-Section 2 contains documentation on how to build a cross toolchain suitable for compiling Fidelix, and section 3 contains documentation on how to use that cross toolchain to compile Fidelix.
+Fidelix is capable of cross compiling software, being cross compiled, and cross compiling itself.
+Section 2 contains documentation on how to build and use a cross toolchain for usw with Fidelix, and section 3 contains documentation on how to use that cross toolchain to cross compile Fidelix.

 1. [Synopsis](README.md)
 2. [Building a Cross Toolchain](cross-tools.md)